Sunny prospects – with perovskite solar cells

 The hunt for the sustainable energy

-The latest report from the Intergovernmental Panel on Climate Change, published in early 2022, makes for sober reading: 3.5 billion people are already highly vulnerable to climate change - regularly suffering water shortages, deadly heat or serious flooding .
+The latest report from the Intergovernmental Panel on Climate Change, published in spring 2022, makes for sober reading: 3.5 billion people are already highly vulnerable to climate change - regularly suffering water shortages, deadly heat or serious flooding .
 The report warns that continued global warming, reaching 1.5°C in the near-term, would cause unavoidable increases in multiple climate hazards and present multiple risks to ecosystems and humans .
 We urgently need to find sustainable ways to generate energy that allow us to move away from using fossil fuels.

 The sun is the most abundant energy source in our solar system.
 Yet, only 2% of our worldwide electricity production currently comes from solar energy .
 One of the challenges has been developing materials that can absorb light and convert this into electrical energy in a highly efficient way.